 States may also leverage 340B pricing in their state correctional health programs.
 According to a 2019 National Governors Association report, at least 16 states have contracts with CEs to care for and administer certain specialty medicines to people who are incarcerated.

-States have pursued a variety of activities to manage duplicative discounts, with some states simultaneously using multiple strategies.
+States have pursued a variety of activities to manage duplicative discounts, with some states using multiple strategies simultaneously.
 In addition to the strategies listed in the table, several states—including Massachusetts, Minnesota, Montana, Oregon, Rhode Island, South Dakota, Utah and West Virginia—prohibit covered entities, or a contract pharmacy acting on their behalf, from receiving a lower reimbursement than Medicaid for drugs provided under 340B.
 Montana’s law goes a step further by setting a reimbursement floor based on a calculation using national average drug acquisition costs or NADAC—the national average at which retail pharmacies purchase prescription drugs from manufacturers or wholesalers.